 As a site administrator, you can invite new users, monitor resource utilization, secure the deployment, and upload a license key for the product.
-For more details on these tasks, see the Administration and Security guides.
+Depending on the size of your deployment, you might also want to customize how Cloudera Data Science Workbench schedules workloads on your gateway hosts.
+For more details on these tasks, see: